-Whilst a policy in the Discretionary Trust will not usually form part of your estate for Inheritance Tax purposes, on some occasions there is a potential for an Inheritance Tax charge to apply.
+Whilst a policy in the Survivor's Discretionary Trust will not usually form part of your estate for Inheritance Tax purposes, if one of the settlors survives the death of the first settlor by 30 days the proceeds are payable to the survivor and will form part of the survivor's estate.
+In addition, on some other occasions there is a potential for an Inheritance Tax charge to apply.
 These are summarised below, however if you are unsure about this or require more detail, you should discuss this with your adviser or a tax professional.